Coming up with passive income streams ideas gets whoooooole lot easier once you start reading the best blogs…but what blogs are must reads?

 If you focus like that, then you won’t get lost down the rabbit hole reading endless articles on things that have nothing to do with coming up with your idea (which is your only goal at this point no doubt).
 Enjoy!

 This site kicks ass!
-It’s founder, Corbett Barr (pictured above) tells it like it is.
+It’s co-founder, Corbett Barr (pictured above) tells it like it is.

 Despite the name, this site is all about building an online business.
-From a blog with an info product, to a content driven site with affiliate income, Corbett and Caleb cover it all.
+From a blog with an info product, to a content driven site with affiliate income, Corbett and Chase cover it all.

 It’s the case studies they share that are the best at inspiring ideas.

-For example, say you watch the interview they did with The Minimalists a while back, you straight away start getting all these thoughts about whether minimalism is a good subject to create an info product around, or whether it could work as an affiliate site that links out to all the products on minimalism (and trust me there are literally 100+ minimalism ebooks out there that you could affiliate sell).
+For example, say you watch the interview they did with The Minimalists a while back, you straight away start getting all these thoughts about whether minimalism is a good subject to create an info product around, or whether it could work as an affiliate site that links out to all the products on minimalism (and trust me there are literally 100+ minimalism ebooks out there that you could affiliate sell, oh the irony).

-Or when Think Traffic did an interview with the guys from Endurance Nation who started an ironman training academy…boom, you start thinking about membership sites with tonnes of content, autoresponders to reel in the crowd and whatnot.
+Or when Fizzle did an interview with the guys from Endurance Nation who started an ironman training academy…boom, you start thinking about membership sites with tonnes of content, autoresponders to reel in the crowd and whatnot.

 2. Smart Passive Income

 An obvious choice for sure.
-Pat’s site is as the name suggest super focused on how to generate passive income online.
+Pat’s site is as the name suggests is super focused on how to generate passive income online.
 In terms of inspiring ideas few blogs come close.

-For example, the most popular part of his site to date has been the niche site duel he did a year or two ago.
+For example, the most popular part of his site at one point was the niche site duel.
 With this challenge he was up against other bloggers in a “Who can launch a website and start earning the most passive income?” kind of battle to the death.

 He explores all the topics he thought about before selecting security guard training, and in this discussion you get an insight into what kinds of ideas rock and what suck.
 Much like Real Passive Income Ideas itself.